When I was initially looking into the filtration system I use for my fish tank I wasn’t aware of the many varieties out there.

 My initial search into this subject led to the question of what is a canister filter for an aquarium?

-There’s a lot of information out there and many tout them as the best available.
+There’s a lot of information out there and many tout canister filters as the best available.

-I do agree with this statement now, it just seems to be there’s a lack of real information available for the purchaser outside of item descriptions and business copy.
+I do agree with this statement now, but it just seems there’s a lack of real information available for the purchaser outside of item descriptions and business copy.

-Many didn’t even let me know how the canister filters work, much less the difference between any of the other external systems.
+Many didn’t even let me know how a canister filter works, much less the difference between any of the other external systems.

 Well, I’m here to fix this issue, so let’s get started.

 Aquarium filters serve the purpose of removing detritus, chemicals, and other toxic particles from the water, including providing a bed for biological filtration.
 There are quite a few systems out there that look different from each other, so an initial foray into these can seem quite confusing.

 A canister filter is an external chamber that pushes aquarium water through various filter media using a rotor.
 After the water gets filtered in the media, it gets returned to the tank through an outlet.

 The main chamber is a somewhat cylindrical device that contains a filter medium and a pump.

 It sits outside of the aquarium but is connected to it by two hoses – an intake and a return.